kuzzleio/documentation-old/src/sdk-reference/profile/save.md

 }
 ```

-Creates or replaces the profile in Kuzzle.
+Creates or replaces the profile in Kuzzle Backend.

 <aside class="warning">
-Saving the object will return an error if the bound roles have not been previously created in Kuzzle.
+Saving the object will return an error if the linked roles have not been previously created in Kuzzle Backend.
 </aside>

 ---